 University of Minnesota Twin Cities typically requires applicants to be in the top 10 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1330 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 1240.
 The estimated average SAT composite for admitted freshman is 1420 out of 1600.
+The school ranks #3 in Minnesota for highest average SAT composite score.
 13 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|

 |1420 to 1510||Avg +||50%-63%|

 University of Minnesota-Twin Cities ACT Scores

 |ACT Composite 25th||26|